-The online measurements of neutron and gamma fluxes and tritium production rate in the harsh environments of fusion experiments, as expected for the ITER Test Blanket Modules (TBMs) (i.e., temperature > 400°C, intense magnetic field and high level of radiation fluxes), require the proper development and testing of dedicated nuclear instrumentation.
-To address this need, a mock-up of the Helium Cooled Pebble Bed Test Blanket Module was previously realized and tested at the Frascati Neutron Generator [85] before being installed at JET to exploit the intense neutron emission obtained during DTE2 for testing the detectors and validating the numerical codes used to predict breeding blanket performance such as tritium production [86-87].
-During DTE2, a single crystal diamond detector was successfully tested to simultaneously detect neutrons and measure the tritium production [87].
-The tritium production measured by the diamond detector inside the JET TBM mock-up was found to be about 1.40x10-12 tritons per neutron.
-In addition to the experimental measurements, an extensive modelling programme has been initiated to simulate the neutron flux and the produced level of tritium using MCNP6 code.
+The online measurements of neutron and gamma fluxes and tritium production rate (TPR) in the harsh environments of fusion experiments, as expected for the ITER test blanket modules (TBMs) (i.e. temperature >400 °C, intense magnetic field and high level of radiation fluxes), require the proper development and testing of dedicated nuclear instrumentation.
+To address this need, a mock-up of the helium cooled pebble bed test blanket module was previously realized and tested at the

+Frascati neutron generator [93] before being installed at JET to exploit the intense neutron emission obtained during DTE2 for testing the detectors and validating the numerical codes used to predict breeding blanket performance such as tritium production [94, 95].
+During DTE2, a single crystal diamond detector was successfully tested to simultaneously detect neutrons and measure the tritium production [95].
+The tritium production measured by the diamond detector inside the JET TBM mock-up was found to be about 1.40×10^{-12} tritons per neutron.
+In addition to the experimental measurements, an extensive modeling programme has been initiated to simulate the neutron flux and the produced level of tritium using MCNP6 code.
 Three-dimensional simulations were carriedout using the integrated JET 360° model with FENDL3.1d nuclear data library under DT neutron emission from JET plasma.
-The ratio between the calculated and measured tritium production is in the range of 0.77 to 0.79, which is considered a promising result, indicating good agreement between the simulations and the experimental data and provides conservative estimation of the Tritium Production Rate (TPR).
-Finally, solutions for improving the measuring chain to obtain data at higher neutron rates (above 1015 neutrons per second) have been proposed and will be investigated in 2023 during the third D-T campaign (DTE3).
+The ratio between the calculated and measured tritium production is in the range of 0.77-0.79, which is considered a promising result, indicating good agreement between the simulations and the experimental data and provides conservative estimation of the TPR.
+Finally, solutions for improving the measuring chain to obtain data at higher neutron rates (above 1015 neutrons per second) have been proposed and investigated in 2023 during the third D-T campaign (DTE3).